peterhry/peterhrynkow.com/_posts/2019-01-07-the-perils-of-snapshot-testing.md

 ### Do You Even Need a Snapshot?

 A good test should prevent you from accidentally breaking your component's API.
 By creating a snapshot test, you're essentially declaring that your component's _entire_ rendered output is part of its API and should never change.
-In some cases that might be what you want but usually a component has some specific functionality that you want to test, and freezing its entire rendered output makes it a pain to add refactor and add new features.
+In some cases that might be what you want but usually a component has some specific functionality that you want to test, and freezing its entire rendered output makes it a pain to refactor and add new features.

 Alternatively, you can identify the elements of your component's UI that are critical to its behaviour and test those specifically.